OscarL7/Most_expensive_transfers_in_football_history/README.md

 ### EDA

-Exploring the dataset using python in-build functions we obtained 4 dataframes, each one for every player's position (fordward, midfielder, fullback, goalkeeper).
+Exploring the dataset using python in-build functions we obtained 4 dataframes, each one for every player's position (fordward, midfielder, defenders, goalkeeper).

 The 3 most expensive transfer for a fordwards were:
 ![image](https://github.com/OscarL7/Most_expensive_football_players/assets/141362532/7c90c4c5-f6a0-4197-af06-c06547ea88c2)